ChrisZZhong/chriszzhong.github.io/_posts/2024-01-20-Java-basic.md

 - A careless threads pool size can halt the system and bring performance down

 - Always shut down the executor service after tasks are completed and service is no lon..ger needed.
 Otherwise, JVM will never terminate.

+## synchronization

+Control the access of multiple threads to any shared resource to achieve consistency and avoid race problem.

+two types of synchronization: `Method synchronization` & `Block synchronization`

+Use synchronized keyword to achieve synchronization.
+Add synchronized to the method declaration, or add synchronized to the block.
+They will both bock other threads to access the method or block until the current thread finished and release the lock.

+## Marker Interface & Serialization (transient)

+- `Marker Interface`: empty interface used to provide run-time information about objects. like `Serializable`, `Cloneable`.

+`Serialization` is convert the object to a byte stream, which can be stored in a file or sent over the network, and then be deserialized later to get the object back.
+The advantage of serialization is that it is easy to store and transmit data over network.

+To serialize an object, the object must implement the `Serializable interface`.

+Serializable is a marker interface used to mark the class can be `serialized` and `deserialized`.

+When object is serialized, the `serialVersionUID` will be generated automatically.
+The serialVersionUID is used to ensure that the serialized and deserialized objects are compatible.
+If the serialVersionUID is not the same, the deserialization will fail.

+If we do not want to serialize some fields, we can use `transient` keyword to declare the field.
+Like public transient int age;

 ## JVM